12 Best Yogyakarta Tours: Borobudur, Merapi, Jomblang & More

 Merapi is one of the decade volcanoes, a set of 16 volcanoes considered worthy of extensive study due to their destructive eruptions and proximity to population centers.

 And yes!
 Merapi is extremely active!
-Not a year goes by without a sizable eruption and in recent history, 3 deadly ones.
-The most deadly happened in 2010 and took over 350 casualties.
+Not a year goes by without a sizable eruption, and in recent history, 3 devastating ones.

 Considering that, it’s no surprise that the area surrounding the volcano is off-limits for visitors.